 My Moving-Abroad Journey

-When it comes to moving abroad, I considered myself lucky.
+When it comes to moving overseas, I considered myself lucky.

 The first time I moved abroad was in 2010.
 I was 22 years old – young and adventurous.
 I went to Dubai, UAE.
 I was lucky because I had a safety net – my cousins.
-I knew I’d have food to eat, house to stay, and money to spend on.
-However, my visa was expiring, and I still couldn’t find a decent job with at least a higher salary.
+I knew I’d have food to eat, a house to stay, and money to spend on.
+However, my visa was expiring, and I still couldn’t find a decent job with a reasonable salary.
 Long story short, I was able to find one.

 The third time I moved abroad was to the United States.
 This time I have a family, and my husband and I decided that it is better for us to go back ‘home’.
 Well… For him, the US is his home.
 We bought a big house with a garden in Georgia.
 Again, I had a safety net – my husband.
 He thought of the big stuff, and I worried about the kids.

 Wait, that is not the end!
 Due to my husband’s job, we had to move again.
 For the fourth time, we moved to Alaska.
 I don’t see this as our last move.
-For sure we will move back to Georgia eventually or maybe find another retirement house by the beach.
+For sure we will move back to Georgia eventually or move to another country abroad or maybe find another retirement house by the beach.

 Even if I had safety nets, I know the fear of being in a foreign country with no family and friends.
 You always worry about tomorrow.
 If you are alone, it would be easier to just pack up and go.
 For me, we already have two little kids, and it is not easy to uproot everything just in case it didn’t work out.
 We had to plan everything carefully – house, food, job, car, school, insurance, etc. It is a lot to take in.